funkyFangs/keep-it-personal/README.md

 To install this mod, simply add the JAR to the `mods` directory in the root directory of the server.

+## Dependencies

+The following mods must also be installed on the server in order to work.
+* [fabric-permissions-api](https://modrinth.com/mod/fabric-permissions-api) (will be made an optional dependency in the next update)

 # Usage

 This mod uses a single command, `/kip`, along with multiple subcommands as outlined below.